What is orienteering?

 - For the younger children, we teach them to “retrace your steps” and “bail fast”.
 Safety instructions are given before each exercise.
 For example, “if you don’t know where you are, run towards the sea and follow the trail back to where we started”.

-- For more advanced children, we teach a full relocation strategy that can be used in competition.
-There are 5 other things to try before we “bail to the trail”!
+- For more advanced children, we teach a relocation strategy that can be used in competition and training.

-If all else fails, all the children are provided a safety whistle, and are instructed on the correct usage.
+If all else fails, the children have a safety whistle, and are instructed on the correct usage.